-Offering more than 70 majors, minors and interdisciplinary programs, Davidson's rigorous course offerings allow Davidson students to get academic training in a variety of different topic areas- ranging from chemistry to anthropology, and data science to philosophy.
+With more than 70 majors, minors and interdisciplinary programs, Davidson's rigorous course offerings allow students to get academic training in a variety of different topic areas - ranging from chemistry to anthropology, and data science to philosophy.
 Following in the liberal arts tradition, Davidson students major in at least one program area, but over the course of their full education take courses from across Davidson's wide set of program offerings.
-The intentional result is well-rounded and socially conscious graduates with deep skills that every employer seeks, such as communicating across diverse audiences and finding connections between disparate problems.
-Within the current alumni body, the five most represented programs - regardless of occupation - include History, English, Economics, Political Science, and Biology.
+The intentional result is well-rounded and socially conscious graduates with deep skills that every employer seeks, such as: communicating across diverse audiences, finding connections between disparate problems and recovering from failure by reframing for a different approach.
+Within the current alumni body, the five most represented majors - regardless of occupation - include History, English, Economics, Political Science, and Biology.

-In addition to these course offerings and experiential learning opportunities, Davidson's offers an extraordinary level of undergraduate research opportunities.
-Faculty routinely engage students in research projects and as co-authors on peer-reviewed papers.
+In addition to courses and experiential learning opportunities, Davidson offers an extraordinary level of undergraduate research opportunities.
+Faculty routinely engage students in research projects and as coauthors on peer-reviewed papers.
 In the past five academic years, faculty have secured more than \$10 million in external funding for research within a variety of disciplines.
-19 Ultimately, the presence of multiple research teams across several scholarly areas creates a dynamic atmosphere that promotes a culture of innovation and intellectualism across the local area - giving the college a competitive advantage in attracting driven, high caliber students from North Carolina and beyond.
+Ultimately, the presence of multiple research teams across numerous scholarly areas fosters a culture of innovation and intellectualism across the local area, giving the college a competitive advantage in attracting driven, high caliber students from North Carolina and beyond.